-Infographics are everywhere, and cover everything from superheroes to typography.
-We've trawled the web to find the best of the bunch - just look what we've uncovered!
+We've trawled the web to find the most informative and inspiring infographics - just look what we've uncovered!

 Every picture tells a story, as they say, but sometimes it takes a clever combination of words and pictures to tell a story quickly, concisely and in an entertaining fashion.